prajwal0403/charge-app/README.md

 # Mobile Store App

-This is a full-stack web application for managing and displaying products in a mobile store.
-It includes user authentication, product CRUD operations for admins, and a UI built with React and Tailwind CSS.
+This is a full-stack web application for managing and displaying charging stations.
+It includes user authentication, station CRUD operations for admins, and a UI built with React and Tailwind CSS.

 ---